 Department: Teaching Faculty

-Reports to: Head of School, Assistant Head of School
+Reports to: Head of School, Middle School Division Head

 Job Classification: Full-time, 10-month exempt position

-Plan, deliver, and amend as necessary the instructional programs for students in grade 6-8
+Plan, deliver, and amend as necessary the instructional programs for students in grade 6-8.
+Areas of focus may include math, science, writing, reading, social studies, etc.

 Work closely with colleagues to ensure continuity within the grade level and from grade to grade